Self-regulating jets during the Common Envelope phase: Introduction

-These transitory events are relatively common due to the large percentage of massive stars in binaries \citep[$\sim$ 70\%,][]{sana12}, which will produce a Roche lobe overflow (RLOF) and which may produce a CE.
-Among them, we may find systems where a compact object ends up next to a massive star.
-As the massive star evolves and enters the giant phase, it fills its RL and transfers mass unstably to the compact object, leading to a CE phase.
+Given that most massive stars are in binary systems \citep[$\sim$ 70\%,][]{sana12}, there may be binaries in which a compact object (CO) ends up close to a massive star.
+As massive stars evolve and enter the giant phase, they may fill their RL and produce a CE phase with an engulfed CO.
 Once inside the CE, the CO spirals-in towards the massive star core and accretes material as it moves through the stellar envelope.
 If the accreted material forms a disk, collimated outflows may be produced.
-Due to the latter, the evolution and effects of a jet launched from a CO within a CE is followed in this study.

 Three-dimensional (3D) hydrodynamical (HD) studies of the CE phase have been carried out by previous groups \citep{livio88, terman94, rasio96, sandquist98, sandquist00, demarco03, ricker08, taam10, passy12, ricker12, nandez14, macleod15, ivanova16, kuruwita16, ohlman16a, ohlman16b, staff16, bobrick17, galaviz17, iaconi17a, mmlcdc17, murguia17, shiber17, shiber18, chamandy18}.
-Nevertheless, due to numerical limitations, it is not yet possible to follow the entire CE evolution phase in a single simulation.
-Previous studies have shown that the presence of a jet modifies the final outcome of the CE.
-In particular, it has been proposed that jets launched within a CE may be an efficient removal channel \citep[e.g.,][]{livio99, armitage00, soker04, papish15}.
-The energy deposited by the jet may also drive the ejection of the envelope, as described by \citet{soker16} as the ``jet feedback mechanism'' (JFM).
-Recently, \citet{mmlcdc17} presented a 3D HD study of the propagation of a jet launched from a disk located inside the CE, and \citet{shiber17, shiber18, abubacker18} studied numerically the removal of the CE produced by its interaction with a ``grazing envelope'' (GE, i.e. a configuration in which the jet is located at the edge of the CE and continuously removes the external layers).
+Due to numerical limitations, it is not yet possible to follow the entire CE evolution phase in a single simulation, but it has been proposed that jets launched within a CE may be an efficient removal channel \citep[e.g.,][]{livio99, armitage00, soker04, papish15}.
+The energy deposited by the jet may also drive the ejection of the envelope, as described by \citealt{soker16} as the ``jet feedback mechanism'' (JFM).
+Recently, \citealt{mmlcdc17} presented a 3D HD study of the propagation of a jet launched from a disk located inside the CE, and \citealt{shiber17, shiber18, abubacker18} studied numerically the removal of the CE produced by its interaction with a ``grazing envelope'' (GE, i.e. a configuration in which the jet is located at the edge of the CE and continuously removes the external layers).
 In these simulations however, the jet is launched with a constant luminosity.